Guides to staying active at home

 Browse the library of free yoga videos to find a practice that suits your mood.

 Online live streamed yoga, Pilates and barre classes at flexible prices from Oxford based studio.

 Our lovely Mariana who normally runs our Zumba at the Town Hall has gone online with two weekly classes:

-- Zumba Gold (low impact) on a Thursday at 10am
+- Zumba Gold (low impact) on Thursdays at 9:30am

-- Zumba Fitness (high impact) on a Saturday at 4pm
+- Zumba Fitness (high impact) on Tuesdays at 6pm

 Zumba online.
 A fun way to keep moving.
 Suitable for any fitness level - dance at your own pace. £3 per class.
 Oxford based instructor.